API

 - Explore the interactive API documentation to see all available endpoints

-- Review the Chatbot Widget guide for embedding agents in websites
+- Review the Web App guide for embedding agents in websites

 - See Connect an app for no-code integration options